operand/agency/docs/README.md

 # API Walkthrough

-The following walkthrough will guide you through the basic concepts of `agency`'s API, and how to use it to build your own agent systems.
+The following walkthrough will guide you through the basic concepts of Agency's API, and how to use it to build your own agent systems.

 ## Creating an Agency Application